Keynote Speakers

 Short Bio

-As a Research Leader, Theo has developed a substantial digital health team that encompasses experience across multiple disciplines, which brings together a rich and long pedigree of knowledge, in interconnectivity, interoperability and deployment of innovative solutions.
-He has delivered solutions at multiple maturity levels (from lab-based innovation to product deployment), and has established collaboration with major actors in the healthcare industry, including trusts, healthcare IT and medical device companies, as well as patient forums and regulators.
+His research interests span the areas of biomedical engineering, neuroimaging, and health informatics (in particular, clinical decision support systems), with a strong academic and industrial experience in software engineering for healthcare.
+As a Research Leader, he has developed a substantial digital health team that encompasses experience across multiple disciplines, which brings together a rich and long pedigree of knowledge, in interconnectivity, interoperability and deployment of innovative solutions.
+In particular, he has a long-standing expertise in the field of quantitative image analysis and radiomics.
+He has delivered solutions at multiple maturity levels (from lab-based innovation to product deployment) and has established collaboration with major actors in the healthcare industry, including trusts, healthcare IT and medical device companies, as well as patient forums and regulators.